What Human Foods Can Cats Eat? A Safe Feeding Guide for Cat Parents

 It’s important to feed them cooked meat rather than raw meat.
 Raw meat, fish, and eggs carry a risk of potentially fatal viruses and bacteria such as E. Coli and Salmonella.
 The risk of pancreatitis is also linked to high amounts of fat in raw meats or eggs.

-You can consult your veterinarian before considering switching to a raw diet for your cat–raw diets should only be considered if there is a specific health issue that requires it.
+You can consult your veterinarian before considering switching to a raw diet for your cat.

 Can cats drink milk?

-The best alternative milk products for cats are soy, which doesn’t contain lactose and has anti-nutritional elements.
+The best alternative for cats are soy, which doesn’t contain lactose and has anti-nutritional elements.

 Should I always feed my cat the same food?